viam-labs/audioout/README.md

 ## Troubleshooting

-When using a USB audio device, it may sometimes come up as the default, sometimes not.
+When using a USB audio device, the device may not be registered as the default audio device on boot.
-To ensure that it comes up consistently as the default:
+To configure your USB device as the default audio device:

-1. check the existing alsa modules:
+1. Verify the existing `alsa` modules:

 ```
 cat /proc/asound/modules